colour-science/colour-science.org/output/posts/colour-checker-detection-with-machine-learning/index.rst

 **Ultralytics YOLO** is distributed under the `GNU Affero General Public License v3.0 <https://www.gnu.org/licenses/agpl-3.0.en.html>`__ terms which is incompatible.

-To accommodate this incompatibility, a separate script, i.e.
-``colour_checker_detection/scripts/inference.py``, was written under the *AGPL-3.0* license and the **Colour - Checker Detection** definitions access its inference results via *sub-process*.
+To accommodate this incompatibility, a separate script, i.e., ``colour_checker_detection/scripts/inference.py``, was written under the *AGPL-3.0* license and the **Colour - Checker Detection** definitions access its inference results via *sub-process*.
 The *YOLO v8* code is thus never